propfeds/terminal-blues/readme.md

   - `deuterium`: ??
   - `tridude`: ???

-On Windows, Mac and Linux versions:
+**Windows, Linux, Mac:**

 - Create a folder in your POWDER directory named `gfx`.
 - Copy the bmps in your desired variant to `gfx`.
 - Optional features: Override in `gfx` to apply.
   - `equipment`: Will display worn equipment on the @ tile.
   - `extra_alphabets`: Rename to one of the alphabets and override.
-  All external fonts, copyrighted by their respective owners.
+  All the fonts are copyrighted by their respective owners.
-    - `cheepicus`: by Cheepicus.
-    - `ibm_cga_thin`: thin variant of the IBM CGA font.
-    - `minecraft`: by JD Graphics.
-    - `msx`: from the MSX machines.
-    - `textmachine_handwriting`: by Polyducks.
 - Within POWDER, go to Options > Tiles > From Disk.
-- Head to Options > Fonts in-game to change the font.
+- To change the font, head to Options > Fonts.

-On handheld versions: You'll need to compile the game with this tileset included.
+**Handheld versions:** You'll need to compile the game with this tileset included.

 ## Screenshots